Why Geothermal Brines Are the Future of Sustainable Lithium Extraction

 Sustainability Advantages – Beyond the Obvious

 When people talk about sustainable lithium production, the conversation usually stops at “uses less water.”
-And while this point is true - and important - geothermal brine extraction has sustainability advantages that go even deeper.
+And while that’s true - and essential - geothermal brine extraction has sustainability advantages that go even deeper.

 Explore sustainable geothermal lithium extraction